tatemazer/AcaiaArduinoBLE/README.md

 `REEDSWITCH`
 * true if a reed switch on the brew solenoid is being used to determine the brew state.
 This is typically not necessary so set to FALSE by default

-`weightOffset`
-* Changes the default value at which the machine will stop the shot ( END_WEIGHT + weightOffset )
-* Will change as the machine pulls repeated shots to increase precision
-* Reset upon power cycle
-* A value of -1.5 is usually within +/- 1 gram for a standard style espresso.
-* By the second shot, precision is often within 0.1g

 ## Demo

 You can find a demo on Youtube: